keuss/springboot-udev/README.md

  - `mvn clean install` (or use maven wrapper : ./mvnw clean install or build and run with ./mvnw spring-boot:run)
  - See pom for unpack maven dependencies
- - Image : near Dockerfile launch `docker build --no-cache -t bookapp_image:1.0.0 .` (with 13-jdk-alpine, see https://github.com/docker-library/openjdk/issues/313)
+ - Image : near Dockerfile launch `docker build --no-cache -t bookapp_image:1.0.0 .` (with 13-jdk-alpine)

 ## Swagger IU